Media coverage of the Syrian civil war: Mobiles

 Since international news media was banned in Syria, the main source of second-hand information/dis-information was private videos usually taken by shaky mobile phone cameras and uploaded to YouTube.
 Such videos were difficult to verify independently, and several TV stations showed older footage from Iraq and Lebanon, which was claimed to have been filmed in Syria.
-Twitter accounts have also been used to spread news and opinions about the conflict, using pictures from mobile phones.
-For example, pro Assad Rana Harbi from Lebanon is one of the most popular persons using tweets to inform about the conflict development (using pictures from mobile phones).

 Visual media

 Between January 2012 and September 2013, over a million videos documenting the war have been uploaded, and they have received hundreds of millions of views.
 The Wall Street Journal states that the "unprecedented confluence of two technologies—cellphone cams and social media—has produced, via the instant upload, a new phenomenon: the YouTube war."
 The New York Times states that online videos have "allowed a widening war to be documented like no other."

 Prominent videos include the rebel commander Abu Sakkar cutting organs from the dead body of a Syrian soldier and putting one of them in his mouth, "as if he is taking a bite out of it".
 He called rebels to follow his example and terrorize the Alawite sect, which mostly backs Assad.